haydenbleasel/atlassian-ts/README.md

 # atlassian-ts

-A type-safe client for the Atlassian REST API, powered by openapi-fetch and ky.
+A type-safe Typescript client for the Atlassian REST API, powered by openapi-fetch and ky.

+## Features

+- Full TypeScript support for Atlassian REST API endpoints
+- OAuth 2.0 and Basic Authentication support
+- Automatic retries with configurable limits
+- Built on top of robust libraries: openapi-fetch and ky

 ## Installation